 You can download this application inventory spreadsheet to inventory your apps.

 Define organizational requirements

 The following are areas for which you should define your organization’s business requirements.
 Each area contains examples of requirements

-Remote users with domain joined or Azure AD joined devices users can access published applications securely with seamless single sign-on (SSO).
+Remote users with domain-joined or Azure AD-joined devices can access published applications securely with seamless single sign-on (SSO).